 4 Misconceptions about Cowhide Rug

-These are some questions people have about this rugs.
+These are some questions people have about these rugs.

-These rugs have smell, but it is not smell like your sisal rug.
-Your leather jacket, leather furniture or other leather products have the same smell.
+These rugs have a smell, but it is not the smell like your sisal rug.
+Your leather jacket, leather furniture, or other leather products have the same smell.

 The cow skin is treated well to eliminate odor.